pointfreeco/swift-snapshot-testing/README.md

 ## Snapshot Inline

-Text-based snapshots can be rendered inline in your test file.
+Text-based snapshots can be rendered inline in your test file, making it particularly easy to verify a snapshot without loading it up elsewhere.
 Write your snapshot test as you would otherwise, but replace the `assertSnapshot` function name with `assertInlineSnapshot`, and add the `with` parameter set to an empty string.

 ``` swift
 assertInlineSnapshot(matching: user, as: .dump, with: """